RasaHQ/tutorial-tf-pipeline/data/nlu_data.md

 ## intent: meetup
 - I am new to the area.
-What meetups I could join in Berlin?
+What meetups I could join in [Berlin](city)?
-- I have just moved to Berlin.
+- I have just moved to [Berlin](city).
 Can you suggest any cool meetups for me?
 - I have moved to the area and would like to join some tech meetups.
 Any suggestions?
+- I am new to [London](city).
+Can you suggest any cool meetups I could attend?
+- I have just arrived in [Barcelona](city).
+What meetups I could attend here?
 - Looking for a tech meetup in the area.
-- Are there any good AI meetups in Berlin?
+- Are there any good AI meetups in [Berlin](city)?
-- Can you suggest any cool meetups in Berlin area?
+- Can you suggest any cool meetups in [Berlin](city) area?
-- Are there any tech meetups in Berlin worth checking out?
+- Are there any tech meetups in [Berlin](city) worth checking out?
+- What are the great meetups to attend in [Lodond](city)?
+- Looking for some tech meetups to go to in [Amsterdam](city).

 ## intent: ask_transport